By Dave Bartoo

 Certainly in 2012 it was the opposite of the suggestion that ‘fast’ play cause more frequent injury rates as total starts lost to injury and frequency of this injury per play was higher across the board for all of FBS football and AQ football teams.

-As my buddy Hudgins pointed out, in a different but interesting point, to hate fast offense and doing things differently is to be Un-American.
+To hate fast offenses, game ingenuity and thinking outside the box is simply Un-American.
 It was George Washington that decided that lining up against an opponent and playing war the ‘traditional’ way was a disadvantage to his future.
 By being an innovator to what was commonly accepted style of play, he found out a way to win.

 The biggest threat to injury is speed and size.
 The faster players move and the bigger they get, the more injuries you will see on and off the field.
 Is it any surprise that the conference with the biggest players and the slowest pace of play per game also has the highest rate of significant injury per play in 2012?
 Maybe fatigue helps REDUCE violent collisions as guys are moving at a slower pace later in the game.

 Football is high energy, high contact and high risk.
 There are nearly 120,000 plays per year in FBS football and thousands of way to get hurt preparing for and playing this game.
 If you don’t like the injury risk then stop playing football.
 If I want to watch guys doing the same thing for a set number of plays, I’ll watch bowling.

 Data thanks to the folks at teamrankings.com for their contributions and philsteele.com for injury numbers.